ssoj13/boilerplate_rust/README.md

 - **Asset packaging** with documentation
 - **Post-release verification**

+**Note:** For the release workflow to work properly when pushing tags, you need to set up a Personal Access Token (PAT) as a repository secret.
+See `.github/README.md` for detailed instructions.

 ### GUI Application Testing Challenges

 Special considerations for testing a GUI/OpenGL application: